 In the General pane of the Preferences dialog box, you can customize settings for several things from transition duration to tool tips, like the following:

-You can choose to display Premiere Pro's Welcome screen or display the files that you most recently opened.
+You can choose to display Premiere Pro's Start screen or display the files that you most recently opened.

 Timeline Playback Auto-Scrolling